karlaxnieves/support-git-delete-yespo/docs/User data/importing-historical-data/how-send-past-events.md

 * subscriptions,
 * or other events you want to use for advanced segmentation,

-you can transfer the available data from your CRM or other data store to our system via the API resource *[Generate past events](https://docs.yespo.io/reference/sendhistoryevents_1)*.
+you can transfer the available data from your CRM or other data store to our system via the API resource \_[Generate past events](https://docs.yespo.io/reference/sendhistoryevents_1).

 > 📘 Important
 >